EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 - be as accurate as possible within the constraints of time expectations
 - remove bias from the process as much as possible
 - provide a fair and consistent experience to candidates
-- be transparent about the process and what we're looking for
+- be transparent throughout

+You may notice that "plan the specific candidate's interview" and "provide a ... consistent experience to candidates" are at odds, but we'll find a compromise.

 # Interview Process

 There are four phases to the process.
-They will look pretty typical, but the details are important!
+They will look pretty typical, but the details are where the magic happens.

 ```
 Phase 1: Confirm Expectations